prom001-naf/Project1_Group5_DataBootCamp/README.md

 [Visual Studio Code](https://code.visualstudio.com/)

+Find these under the extensions option inside Visual Studio Code:

-Install the Python extension for Visual Studio Code, which helps with features like linting, debugging, and IntelliSense.
+  Install the Python extension and Jupyter extension for Visual Studio Code, which helps with features like linting, debugging, Intellisense

 ### Usage